Algebraic games - Playing with groups and rings: Introduction

 \section{Introduction}

-Consider the following two-person game: Given a finitely generated abelian group $A$, a move consists of picking some $0 \neq a \in A$ and replacing $A$ by $A/\langle a \rangle$.
-Under the normal/mis\`{e}re play rule, the player with the last possible move wins/loses: When $A=0$, the next player cannot move and therefore wins under the mis\`{e}re play rule and loses under the normal play rule.
-For which $A$ does the first player has a winning strategy, i.e. $A$ is an $\N$-position?
-And when is it a $\P$-position, i.e. the second player has a winning strategy?
+Consider the following two-person impartial combinatorial game: Given an abelian group $A$, a move consists of picking some $0 \neq a \in A$ and replacing $A$ by the quotient group $A/\langle a \rangle$; here $\langle a \rangle$ denotes the subgroup generated by $a$.
+Hence, the next move consists of picking some $0 \neq \overline{b} \in A/\langle a \rangle$ and replacing $A/\langle a \rangle$ by $A/\langle a \rangle / \langle \overline{b} \rangle \cong A/\langle a,b \rangle$, etc. Under the normal (resp.\ mis\`{e}re) play rule, the player with the last possible move wins (resp.\ loses): When $A=0$, the next player cannot move and therefore wins under the mis\`{e}re play rule and loses under the normal play rule.
+The ending condition is satisfied precisely when $A$ is finitely generated.
+For which $A$ does the first player have a winning strategy, i.e.\ when is $A$ an $\N$-position?
+And for which $A$ does the second player have a winning strategy, i.e.\ when is $A$ a $\P$-position?
 This question can be asked both for the normal as well as for the mis\`{e}re play rule.

-More generally, given some algebraic structure $A$, i.e. a (non-empty) set equipped with various functions with various arities, we can play the following game: A move identifies two non-equal elements $a \neq b$ of $A$, i.e. replaces $A$ by the algebraic structure of the same type $A / (a \sim b)$, which is defined to be $A/\sim$, where $\sim$ is the congruence relation on $A$ generated by $(a,b)$.
-The game ends when $A$ has only one element.

-In generality we cannot expect any non-trivial analysis of this game.
-However, this comes into reach if we consider specific types of algebraic structures, for example sets, vector spaces, (abelian) groups and rings.
-We analyze the game in these cases.
-This was inspired by the game on rings as proposed by Will Sawin on mathoverflow (\cite{M}).
-The author is aware of the irrelevance of these games concerning academic mathematical research, but is convinced of their recreational value.
-These games might be called \textit{algebraic games} in contrast to the well-studied topological games.